POST FROM THE FIRST

 Since the beginning of February 2020, artist Gaia Fugazza and Luigi Galimberti have sourced works by artists under lockdown in Wuhan and the Hubei region through an open call which was circulated by WeChat and emails with the help of several Chinese curators and artists.

-In March, curator Sha Li joined the project to invite more artists and designed a digital platform to present the works with the hope to open up further social and political dialogues with the public.
+In March, curator Sha Li joined the project to invite more artists and designed the digital platform to present the works with the hope to open up further dialogues with the public and build up the community.

 We started the project with the desire to have a direct connection with artists in China, who were producing works under quarantine.
 We wanted to listen to their voices to better understand a story that was told in so many contradictory ways by the media of different countries, which accused each other of cover-ups and propaganda.